-Northern Ireland serves retail and commercial customers through a network of branches and business centers in Northern Ireland alongside digital channels.
-As at December 31, 2021, the Northern Ireland business unit had approximately 1,268 FTEs.
+Northern Ireland serves personal, business and corporate customers in Northern Ireland alongside digital channels.
+As at December 31, 2022, the Northern Ireland business unit had approximately 1,288 FTEs.

 Non-core includes certain customer segments that are no longer considered part of the core business.
-Non-core is responsible for the controlled winding-up of this part of the loan portfolio.
-The portfolio consists primarily of loans to customers in the Baltics and liquidity facilities for special purpose vehicles and conduit structures.
-As at December 31, 2021, Non-core had approximately 25 FTEs.
+Non-core is responsible for managing legacy assets and portfolios by way of divestment, refinancing with other credit institutions or amortization.
+As at December 31, 2022, Non-core had approximately 25 FTEs.